Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 Naked.

-Hurt in ways even he couldn’t fully understand.
+Broken in ways even he could hardly comprehend.

-The guttural, monstrous voice echoed across the cave, reaching the intruders.
+“Mine…” The guttural, monstrous voice echoed through the cavern, reaching the invaders.

-His massive frame moved with terrifying speed, and in his glowing red eyes, there was no pity, only a burning need to destroy.
+His massive body moved with terrifying speed, his red eyes holding no mercy, only the savage will to rip them apart.

-The first wolf tried to attack, but River grabbed him by the throat and lifted him into the air with one hand.
-The creature’s eyes widened in panic just before River’s fingers crushed his windpipe with a grotesque snap.
+The first wolf lunged, but River snatched its throat, lifting it with one hand.
+The creature’s eyes bulged in terror before his monstrous grip crushed its windpipe with a grotesque crack.

-The third rogue cowered, trembling, showing submission, begging like a helpless animal.
+The third renegade cowered, trembling, showing its belly in a pitiful display of submission, whimpering like a weak pup.

-After all, she had been crying moments ago too, hadn’t she?
+After all, hadn’t she been sobbing just moments ago too?

-River, panting, covered in blood, his red eyes glowing, turned his gaze to the girl lying on the ground.
+The lycan, panting, drenched in blood, his crimson eyes burning, turned to the girl lying on the ground.
 Still alive.
 Unconscious.
 But breathing.

-And the only thought in his mind at that moment was that he had to protect her.
+And the only thought that consumed him was that he had to protect her.

 Continue lendo este livro gratuitamente